Aakash1o1/Prompt-Manager/Z-PROJECT_IMPLEMENTATION/Fix Latency/step2_fix7.md

     };

     private handleKeyDown = (ev: KeyboardEvent) => {
-        // --- 1.
-ZOMBIE CHECK (CRITICAL) ---
-        // Check 1: Is Extension Context valid? try {
+        try {
             if (!chrome.runtime?.id) throw new Error();
         } catch (e) {
-            this.destroy();
-            return;
-        }

-        // Check 2: Is our UI still on the page?
-        // If the host element has been removed (by a new instance of the script),
-        // we are a "Zombie" instance.
-We must stop and let the new instance handle events. if (!this.shadow.host.isConnected) {
             this.destroy();
             return;
         }